increase in new client enquiries

-I performed a competitive analysis of their competitors’ websites and contacted these firms to get a feel for how they handled new client enquiries.
+I analysed their competitors’ websites and contacted those firms to get a feel for how they handled new client enquiries.

-Once the research phase was complete, I developed a Marketing Strategy to specify what we were going to do, and a Marketing Plan to specify how we were going to achieve it.
+Once the research phase was complete, I developed a strategy to specify what we were going to do and a plan to describe how we would achieve it.

-– Google would be the key to gaining new clients
+– Google was the key to gaining new clients

-Very few of Stuart Miller’s clients had any previous dealing with criminal defence law firms.
-They didn’t have friends or family to ask for recommendations nor would they have felt comfortable doing so.
-If Google was their primary source of information, then that is where Stuart Miller Solicitors needed to seen.
-Effective SEO had to be an integral part of this strategy.
+Very few of Stuart Miller’s clients had previously dealt with any criminal defence law firms.
+They don’t have friends or family to ask for recommendations, nor would they feel comfortable doing so.
+If Google was their primary source of information, that is where Stuart Miller Solicitors needed to be seen.
+Effective SEO would have to be an integral part of this strategy.

-– Clients needed empathy as much as they needed legal advice
+– Clients need empathy as much as they need legal advice

 People arrested or charged with a serious criminal offence feel terrified and ashamed.
-They need to see that a law firm understood their emotional needs as much as their legal needs.
-The copy on the Stuart Miller website had to demonstrate this.
+They need to see that the lawyers understand their emotional needs as much as their legal needs.
+The copy and images on the Stuart Miller website must demonstrate this.

-They wanted to feel that there was some hope of a positive outcome and that Stuart Miller had the necessary experience and expertise to deliver that outcome.
-We had to demonstrate that expertise with proof, not just empty words.
+They want to feel that there is some hope of a positive outcome and that Stuart Miller has the necessary experience and expertise to deliver that outcome.
+So we had to demonstrate that expertise with proof, not just empty words.

 – Don’t tell it, show it!

-Rather than trying to persuade prospective clients by telling them how great Stuart Miller Solicitors is, we needed to show them we were the best option by making the website a goldmine of valuable and helpful information.
+Rather than trying to persuade prospective clients by telling them how great Stuart Miller Solicitors are, we need to show them we were the best option by making the website a goldmine of valuable and helpful information.

-We would provide practical, relevant and informative advice, written in plain-English, that was wholly relevant to the offence with which they had been charged.
-This content would be based entirely on the questions prospective clients were asking on Google.
+We would provide practical, relevant and informative advice, written in simple English, that is wholly relevant to the offence for which they had been charged.
+This content is based entirely on the questions their prospective clients are asking on Google.

 – Remove visitor friction